Sarduri II: Reign

 In 743 BC, at a battle located somewhere in Kummuh, the Assyrians, under Tiglath-pileser III, defeated Sarduri and his anti-Assyrian coalition, forcing the Urartians back across the Euphrates.

 Sarduri II was so confident in his power that he erected a massive wall at Tushpa (modern-day Van) with the following inscription:

-"the magnificent king, the mighty king, king of the universe, king of the land of Nairi, a king having none equal to him, a shepherd to be wondered at, fearing no battle, a king who humbled those who would not submit to his authority."

 He may also have been succeeded by his son, Rusa I. There are various theories about this, but the matter is still disputed because of the lack of solid evidence.
+Kayalıdere castle is one of the important checkpoints built during the reign of the king of Urartu.